autoSteve/acMqtt/README.md

 - The level tags: lvl=Option 1/Option 2, which will look up the level number

 And futher for select only, if it is desirable to allow CBus levels other than the specific select levels to be set then alter the selectExact variable in the 'MQTT send receive' script, otherwise that script will force the level to be set to the nearest select level.

+A special case exists to use lvl= with a lighting group sensor.
+This is where it is preferred to present the CBus level display text instead of the group level (or any display text by using the format lvl=State zero:0/State one:1, which will not look up the level tag).

 For trigger control buttons the preferred name is used as an optional prefix to the trigger level tag to name the button.
 Button can be used for both lighting and trigger control, with lighting group buttons not getting a prefix.
 Lighting group buttons operate by pulsing the CBus group for one second, acting as a bell press.